dart-lang/site-www/src/tools/pub/publishing.md

   and Git dependencies don't support version resolution as well as hosted dependencies do.

+* Once you run `pub publish` you will be required to authenticate with a "Google Account".
+This can be a Gmail account, but you can use any Google account, including one registered with your own email address.

+This allows us to leverage all the security and account recovery features associated with Google Accounts.

 Be aware that the email address associated with your Google account is displayed on the [Pub site]({{site.pub}}) along with any packages you upload.